 The management of radioactive wastes and, in particular, the safety assessment of radioactive waste disposal systems are areas of high priority for the NEA.
 The Working Group on Integrated Performance Assessments of Deep Repositories (IPAG) was set up in 1994 to provide a forum for informed discussion on the performance assessment (PA) of proposed deep repositories for radioactive waste.
 The group has recently ended in the third phase of its work.
 A common object of all IPAG studies is the collection of detailed information from national programmes through a questionnaire; the compilation and rationalisation of the information into a synthesis; and the identification of the lessons to be learnt.

 In Phase I, the IPAG examined recently completed PA studies from ten organisations as a practical body of evidence to indicate the current status of PA and to shed light on what can and should be done in future studies.
 The major findings of this phase of the group's work were that traceability and transparency in the conduct of PAs were essential.
 'Traceability' refers to the unambiguous and complete record of the decisions and assumptions made, and of the models and data used in arriving at a given set of results.
 'Transparency' refers to the PA being clearly reported, so that the audience can gain a good understanding of what has been done, what the results are, and why the results are as they are.
 This is a more subtle, and audience-dependent, requirement.
 The difficulty of finding an unambiguous vocabulary for discussion of these issues was also addressed, along with recommendations for the essential elements of a safety assessment report.
-Completed in 1996, the resulting Lessons Learnt from Ten Performance Assessment Studies is available free online (pdf, 395 kb).
+Completed in 1996, the resulting Lessons Learnt from Ten Performance Assessment Studies is available online (pdf, 395 kb).

 In the second phase, IPAG-2, the goal was to examine the experience of peer reviews of integrated PAs, and especially reviews performed in support of regulatory assessment.
 These were examined from both the implementer and regulator points of view.
 Seventeen national organisations participated in this phase, where each had either carried out or reviewed a recent integrated PA study.
 The work, carried out mainly between May 1997 and October 1998, was focused by means of a questionnaire on the PA and review process, and examination and discussion of the answers.
-The final report (available from the OECD bookshop) makes recommendations and observations on the conduct of the review, aspects of the safety case, traceability and transparency, and regulatory guidance.
+The final report makes recommendations and observations on the conduct of the review, aspects of the safety case, traceability and transparency, and regulatory guidance.

 A third phase of the programme has evaluated different approaches and arguments for establishing technical and stakeholder confidence in the long-term safety of proposed deep repositories for radioactive waste.
 Establishing technical confidence requires the corroboration of both the disposal concept's intrinsic safety and its long-term performance.
 These two elements can be further articulated in the following checklist for establishing technical confidence in the disposal proposal: